pomoke/torch-apu-helper/README.md

+# Note to anyone who happens to stumble upon this repo
+This allocator actually does not allow ROCm to make use of the GTT, but rather, actually allocates host memory.
+From my testing on radeon 680m integrated graphics, `hipHostMalloc()` seems to perform the same as allocating directly on the device, but starts drastically slowing down when the total memory allocation is higher than what the integrated graphics have dedicated.
+Unfortunately, this most likely isn't the fix you wished for, but it seemed to at least work from my testing.

 # PyTorch Host Allocator for APUs

 ROCm does not take GTT into account when calculating usable VRAM on APU platforms.